nopnop2002/Arduino-FTP-Client-Server/README.md

 # CallBack Function with FTP Server:

 You can use CallBack Function with FTP Server.
-When put,delete,mkdir,rmdir,rename occurs,your CallBack function is called.
+When put,delete,mkdir,rmdir,rename occurs, your CallBack function is called.
 You can know what occurred within FTP Server.

 Your CallBack Function set these function.